dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 *GCHQ opened a new office in Manchester in 2015 but they are not telling anyone where it is.
 Top secret, see [manchestereveningnews.co.uk/news/greater-manchester-news/fancy-being-real-life-spy-gchq-8441799](http://www.manchestereveningnews.co.uk/news/greater-manchester-news/fancy-being-real-life-spy-gchq-8441799)

-#NotJustLondon image via Some rights reserved via PSD https://www.flickr.com/photos/psd/44796486382
+#NotJustLondon image via PSD Some rights reserved https://www.flickr.com/photos/psd/44796486382